cloudnative-pg/cloudnative-pg/docs/src/recovery.md

 `maxParallel` option and enabling the parallel WAL restore capability.)

 This phase terminates when PostgreSQL reaches the target (either the end of the WAL or the required target in case of PITR.
 You can optionally specify a `recoveryTarget` to perform a PITR.
-If left unspecified, the recovery continues up to the latest available WAL on the default target timeline (`current` for PostgreSQL up to 11, `latest` for version 12 and later).
+If left unspecified, the recovery continues up to the latest available WAL on the default target timeline (`latest`).

 Once the recovery is complete, the operator sets the required superuser password into the instance.
 The new primary instance starts as usual, and the remaining instances join the cluster as replicas.

 The process is transparent for the user and is managed by the instance manager running in the pods.

 ## Restoring into a cluster with a backup section

 <!-- TODO: do we need this section? -->

 A manifest for a cluster restore might include a `backup` section.
 This means that,after recovery, the new cluster starts archiving WALs and taking backups if configured to do so.

 For example, this section is part of a manifest for a cluster bootstrapping from the cluster `cluster-example-backup`.
 In the storage bucket, it creates a folder named `recoveredCluster`, where the base backups and WALs of the recovered cluster are stored.

 ``` yaml
   backup: